 Prior to the business day immediately preceding February 1, 2022, the holders of the 2022 Notes may elect to convert their notes during any calendar quarter (and only during such calendar quarter) if the last reported sale price of our common stock for at least 20 trading days during the period of 30 consecutive trading days ending on the last trading day of the immediately preceding calendar quarter is greater than or equal to \$175.18 (the Conversion Condition).
-The Conversion Condition for the 2022 Notes was met for the quarters ended June 30, 2018, September 30, 2018 and March 31, 2019.
-Therefore, our 2022 Notes became convertible at the holders' option beginning on July 1, 2018 and continued to be convertible through June 30, 2019, with the exception of the quarter ended March 31, 2019 because the Conversion Condition for the 2022 Notes was not met for the quarter ended December 31, 2018.
-If one or more holders elect to convert their 2022 Notes in future periods, unless we elect to satisfy our conversion obligation by delivering solely shares of our common stock (other than paying cash in lieu of delivering any fractional share), we may settle all or a portion of our conversion obligation in cash, which could adversely affect our liquidity and result in a material adverse effect on our financial position, results of operations and cash flows.
-In addition, to the extent we receive conversion requests, we may also record a loss on early conversions of the 2022 Notes converted by noteholders based on the difference between the fair market value allocated to the liability component on the settlement date and the net carrying amount of the liability component and unamortized debt issuance on the settlement date.
+The Conversion Condition for the 2022 Notes was met for the quarters ended June 30, 2018, September 30, 2018, March 31, 2019, June 30, 2019, and September 30, 2019.
+Therefore, our 2022 Notes became convertible at the holders' option beginning on July 1, 2018 and continue to be convertible through December 31, 2019, with the exception of the quarter ended March 31, 2019 because the Conversion Condition for the 2022 Notes was not met for the quarter ended December 31, 2018.
+Based on conversion requests we have received during the third quarter of 2019, we expect to settle in cash an immaterial principal amount of the 2022 Notes during the fourth quarter of 2019.
+If more holders elect to convert their 2022 Notes in future periods, unless we elect to satisfy our conversion obligation by delivering solely shares of our common stock (other than paying cash in lieu of delivering any fractional share), we may settle all or a portion of our conversion obligation in cash, which could adversely affect our liquidity and result in a material adverse effect on our financial position, results of operations and cash flows.
+In addition, to the extent we receive conversion requests, we may also record a loss on early conversions of the 2022 Notes converted by note holders based on the difference between the fair market value allocated to the liability component on the settlement date and the net carrying amount of the liability component and unamortized debt issuance on the settlement date.